-As seen in the graph above, since 2009 the level of contributions towards Pillar II have been changing every year.
+The pension contributions towards the Pillar II are part of the participant's state social insurance contribution rate.
+Originally, the level of contributions ("base rate") was set at final level of 5.5% of insurable income.
+This level should have been reached in 2007.
+The base rate in 2004 was 2.5%, in 2005 - 3.5%, in 2006 it was 4.5%, and since 2007 - 5.5% of the participants' income, from which the state social insurance contributions are calculated.
+However, it should be noted that there have been significant changes to the Pillar II set-up because of the financial crisis and the following public finance deficits.
+As a result, the mechanism and level of paid contributions have changed.
 Since 2014, the level of contributions has remained stable, while participants have been required to match redirected contributions from the social insurance with additional individual contributions and the state must match the individual contributions of savers from the state budget.
 Under the new system, the "base rate" for Pillar II contributions is 2%, and existing savers can make a further 1% in contributions, matched by a state subsidy of 1% of gross average wages.
 These both additional contribution rates rose to 2% a piece since 2016.
 Under Lithuania's current "maximum accumulation" scenario, Pillar II savings during the years of 2016 till 2019 are funded by the so-called "2+2+2" system: 2% of social security system contributions, with an additional 2% of additional payment from a salary of a saver, matched by a state contribution based on the previous year's average state wages.

 According to SoDra, the State Social Insurance Fund, the number of Pillar II participants who signed an agreement to pay the additional contributions totaled 409,000 (35% of all Pillar II participants).
 The factors that contributed to relatively high sign-up numbers included the government subsidy (matching mechanism), an active public debate and an official webbased calculator allowing individuals to estimate the impact of their choice on their pensions savings.
 On the other hand, constant changes in the Pillar II set-up have significantly increased the inertia of savers in Lithuania.
 As a result, Lithuanian pension savers lack awareness of the pension system and forecasts of their future benefits.
-According to the Lithuania's Central Bank 2016 report, more than 50% of participants have chosen the wrong pension fund considering their age.
-More than two-thirds are passive investors and choose one pension fund for their whole life.
+According to the Lithuania's Central Bank 2016 report, more than 50% of participants have chosen the wrong pension fund considering their remaining saving period.
+More than two-thirds are inert savers and choose one pension fund for their whole life.
 Only 2% of all participants changed their pension fund or company in 2014-2015.
 Active clients follow short-term results and 92% made the wrong decision during the financial crisis in 2008.

 However, there are more changes that are expected to become effective in the contribution mechanism since 2019, including the auto-enrolment for persons under the age of 40 with the right to opt-out and lowering the fees for Pillar II pension funds managers.
-At the same time, mis-allocation of savings is expected to be partially solved by the introduction of "lifecycle" funds.
+At the same time, misallocation of savings is expected to be partially solved by the introduction of "lifecycle" funds.
 Furthermore, discussions on the merger of Pillar II and Pillar III schemes into one private pension accumulation scheme are ongoing.